MAMware/OpenBlockchainForensics-Solana/README.md

 ## Scope

-The initial scope of **OpenBlockchainForensics-Solana** is focused on the $LIBRA token investigation, specifically tracing the $87 million to CEXs, as this is the most likely off-ramping method based on available reports and evidence of CEX activity.
+The initial scope of **OpenBlockchainForensics-Solana** is focused on the $LIBRA token investigation, specifically tracing the millions to CEXs, as this is the most likely off-ramping method based on available reports and evidence of CEX activity.
 This focused strategy reduces resource demands while producing actionable results, with the option to expand to other strategies (e.g., tracing mixers, cross-chain bridges, P2P/OTC activity) if needed.

 Future expansions may include additional Solana-based investigations, leveraging the methodologies and tools developed here to set a standard for blockchain forensics.

 ## Methodology

-Our methodology for tracing the $87 million to CEXs is structured as follows:
+Our methodology for tracing the millions to CEXs is structured as follows:

 1. **Identify Liquidity Pool Withdrawals**:
    - Locate the $LIBRA liquidity pool addresses on DEXs like Meteora and Raydium using Solscan or Dexscreener.